 There was a large gathering of spectators at Hampden Park on Saturday 2 September for the Queen's Park Club Sports.
 The band of the Highland Light Infantry was in attendance and J Harvie of Queen's Park won the Two Miles Walk competition.

-Queen's Park set out on the road to retain the Scottish Cup when they met Glasgow Thistle at Hampden park in the first round of the competition on Saturday 9 September.
+Queen's Park set out on the road to retain the Scottish Cup when they met Glasgow Thistle at Hampden Park in the first round of the competition on Saturday 9 September.
 It was clear from the outset that Thistle were outmatched and Queen's ran out 12-1 winners.
 The scorers are not known.

 On Saturday 23 September, Queen's Park were at home to Rangers.
 A crowd of around 2,500 saw Queen's secure a comfortable 6-2 victory.
 Queen's Park led 3-1 at the interval but reports varied as to who scored the goals.
-The Evening Times and Glasgow Herald went for Eadie Fraser (2) and a scrimmage, with Pringle replying for the Light Blues.
-The North British Daily Mail, however, gave the first Queen's Park goal to George "Geordie" Kerr and the Rangers goal to Ramsay.
-The second half scorers appear to have been Billy Anderson, "M'Innes" and W M'Arthur for Queen's and Hill for Rangers.
+The Evening Times and Glasgow Herald went for Eadie Fraser (2) and a scrimmage, with William Pringle replying for the Light Blues.
+The North British Daily Mail, however, gave the first Queen's Park goal to George "Geordie" Kerr and the Rangers goal to Bob Ramsay.
+The second half scorers appear to have been Willie Anderson, "M'Innes" and William McArthur for Queen's and David Hill for Rangers.
 The issue of pseudonyms raised its ugly head again.
 Queen's Park's number ten was listed as "J M'Innes".
 The identity of "J M'Innes" is unclear but it seems most likely to have been John Smith who joined Queen's Park in 1880 but was also a member of the Edinburgh University side.

 In the draw for the second round of the Scottish Cup on the following Tuesday, Queen's Park were drawn against Rangers, meaning that the Govan side were visitors to Hampden Park on two consecutive Saturdays.